umonaca/obplatform/README.md

 conda install -c conda-forge obplatform
 ```

-If you see an error like the following when resolving dependencies, it's caused by [a bug](https://github.com/conda/conda/issues/10969) in conda with python 3.10.
+**For Python 3.10**: If you see an error like the following when resolving dependencies, it's caused by [a bug](https://github.com/conda/conda/issues/10969) in conda with Python 3.10.

 ```
 Collecting package metadata (current_repodata.json): done